Lisa Rinna: 2000–2013: Continued work in television and hosting

-In 2008, she appeared in Disney Channel's musical comedy television series Hannah Montana, in the role of Mr. Dontzig's cousin Francesca.
-That same year, TV Guide reported that Rinna and Hamlin had signed a deal to create a reality television series based on their family life.
+In 2008, she guest starred in Disney Channel's musical comedy television series Hannah Montana, in the role of Mr. Dontzig's cousin, Francesca.
+That same year, she released a series of workout videos called Dance Body Beautiful.
+In December, TV Guide reported that Rinna and Hamlin had signed a deal to create a reality television series based on their family life.
 The series, titled Harry Loves Lisa, premiered on TV Land on October 6, 2010, and ran for 6 episodes.

-In 2008, she released a series of workout videos called Dance Body Beautiful.
+In 2009, Rinna campaigned for her reprisal of Taylor McBride on the CW's revival Melrose Place, however, the series was cancelled after only one season.
 In May 2009, she posed again for Playboy and once again was also its cover model.
 She also graced the covers of CVLUX, Living Well, Soap Opera Magazine and Soap Opera Digest.

-In 2009, Rinna expressed interest in reprising her role of Taylor McBride on the CW's revival Melrose Place, if given the offer; however, the series was cancelled after only one season.
-In 2010, she was also featured as a guest judge on the fourth episode of the second season of RuPaul's Drag Race.